thomasjfisher/Terminal_App_Colour_Coded/README.md

 # Welcome to Colour Coded

-## Table of Contents

 ## Software Development Plan

 ### Statement of Purpose

-Colour Coded has been designed to entertain you and brighten up your day!
-It is a fun memory game which requires you to be alert and pay attention when playing!
+Colour Coded has been designed to entertain the user and brighten up their day!
+It is a fun memory game which requires users to be alert and pay attention when playing!
 Its a great way to help cheer you up, and also a great way keep your mind sharp and most importantly, have fun!

 I created Colour Coded after only coding for 4 weeks!
 I am incredibly proud of what I have achieved in the given time frame of 1 week in order to complete Colour Coded.
 In doing so, I have learned so many new skills which have helped me to becoming a better developer.